 When adding a new event, you can choose which calendar to add it to.
 This is the only complication, as it's all too easy to add an event to the wrong calendar.
 But at least you'll have no problems with synching.

 To use Google or Outlook, just export one and import it into the other.
 For example, to export Google Calendar click the drop-down menu next to the relevant calendar in the My Calendars section on the left and choose Calendar Settings.
 Then scroll down and click Export this calendar.
 It downloads as a zip, so copy the .ics file out.

 To export your Outlook calendar, go to File, Open and export, Import and export.
 Select Export to a file and save it to a .csv file.
 To import it into Google Calendar, click the down arrow next to Other calendars and select Import calendar.

-What about Outlook.com Calendar, also used by Windows 8 Calendar app?
-Just click Import in the menu and select the Google Calendar .ics file to import it.
+If you use Outlook.com Calendar, just click Import in the menu and select the Google Calendar .ics file to import it.
 To export to Google Calendar is more difficult.
 Click the Share menu, then Get a link.
 Select the ICS URL with the mouse and press Ctrl+C. Go to Google Calendar, click the down arrow next to Other Calendars and select Add by URL.
 Press Ctrl+V to paste in the URL you copied, but replace webcals:// at the start with http://.

 How to view both calendars